KSD Aggregated Goodness-of-fit Test: Acknowledgements

 \section{Acknowledgements}

 Antonin Schrab acknowledges support from the U.K.\ Research and Innovation (EP/S021566/1).
 Benjamin Guedj acknowledges partial support by the U.S.\ Army Research Laboratory and the U.S.\ Army Research Office, and by the U.K.\ Ministry of Defence and the U.K.\ Engineering and Physical Sciences Research Council (EP/R013616/1), and by the French National Agency for Research (ANR-18-CE40-0016-01 \& ANR-18-CE23-0015-02).
 Arthur Gretton acknowledges support from the Gatsby Charitable Foundation.
+We also thank Bharath Sriperumbudur for helpful discussions.